coavins/zomboid-coavins-firearms/README.md

 🌎 Code is available on Github: https://github.com/coavins/zomboid-coavins-firearms

 ℹ You are free to make changes to my code for your own use.

-⛔ Please don't reupload this mod to the Steam workshop, either on its own or as part of a public mod pack.
+⛔ Please don't reupload this mod to the Steam workshop or any other site, either on its own or as part of a public mod pack.
 This item is not authorized for posting on Steam, except under the Steam account named Yuki.